vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 ## A consequence of lowering the alpha

-A major reason for greater bond age is people not willing to take an action (CI or CO), in other words, people are not convinced with the currently accrued bLUSD is profitable enough to chicken_in.
+A major reason for greater bond age is people not willing to take an action (Chicken in or Chicken out), in other words, people not convinced enough that the bLUSD accrued so far is profitable enough to chicken in.
 When the [current weighted average bond age](https://dune.com/queries/1460655) is greater than the target age which is 15 days, the controller would lower the alpha.

-Lowering the alpha will change the non-profitable chicken_in trade to a profitable chicken_in trade by accelerating the bLUSD accrual.
+Lowering the alpha will change the non-profitable chicken in trade to a profitable chicken in trade by accelerating the bLUSD accrual.
 If we were to create a bond for 1000 LUSD on Nov 2nd the break-even time (value of accrued bLUSD = value of LUSD bonded) considering the market price of bLUSD as $1.20 turn out on Nov 25th.
 ![Demonstartion of expected bond age with breeak even point and rebonding time with 1000 LUSD as on November 2nd 2022](https://lh6.googleusercontent.com/wl-7yMaLz2OLSAYuQ2vmZCFnKliQOPv5YHwXogI61kj4UM_WeXuy1rJ78K7L8c-J3fVKivEiMUvOe1mReWhDtoNG_uK5Q8tmbg-seV1gIxVvJq5CrRZr0z6mO8-vqRWUZUa7EP8eKtqgNoudnHDrUrcbKxKp7b68CPOlLNWehQ_6iNOlWbW2jl3SYziFXw)

 Considering a zero-sum game, if there is only 1 user currently bonding with a considerable amount of LUSD.
-When his/her non-profitable trade is converted to a profitable one and when he/she chicken_in, the extra profit that he/she would gain will come from the bLUSD market price.
+When his/her non-profitable trade is converted to a profitable one and when he/she chicken in, the extra profit that he/she would gain will come from the bLUSD market price.

 Now consider the same scenario when there is almost negligible liquidation.
 The market price might drop beyond the floor price triggering the arb bots to empty the Reserve bucket.